oktavilla/hopp-docs/docs/unsupported-features.md

 If we go for manual everything imported would end up in some type of queue where editors need to be able to manually publish articles.
 If there’s a mix we’ll need a queue but with rule based automatic publishing on top.

 It’s possible to send content from one Content Pool to another within a Content Network.
 This creates a copy that can be edited, published and even deleted without affecting the original.
 There’s a lot of complexity hidden here.
 Depending on how “content” is defined all Content Pools within a Content Network may have to share meta data such as tags, contributors etc. Otherwise a lot of data may be lost on cloning.
 We should carefully consider if content sharing is something we want to actively support at all.

+## AMP

+AMP is not supported on the platform as of now.
+It is fairly complicated to build and maintain on a platform basis so we need to determine if this is something that is prioritised by a significant number of platform clients.

+## Affiliate Links

+There’s no specific solution for affiliate links

+## Integrations (widgets, affiliate links etcetera)

+Not supported yet.